hashicorp/katakoda/nomad-introduction/step1.md

 `nomad server-members`{{execute}}

+_Note:_ Nomad may still be starting in the background.
+If you are unable to connect, please retry.

 ## Running a job
 Jobs can be started in nomad using the `nomad run` command, why not try this now with the example job.